Comparison Between Musee De Beaux Arts and Landscape of the Fall of Icarus

 off the coast

-at that place was
+at that place wasa splash quite unnoticed

 this was